iOkay/ScanGuide/README.md

 # ScanGuide
-Catalog for what I starred or watching
+Catalog for what I starred and watching
 ## iOS

   ### ObjC